maciakl/maciak.org/index.md

 ---
 layout: simple
 title: Home
-subtitle: an internet website in cyberspace
+subtitle: welcome to my website
 image: lmgrayscale.JPG
 order: 1
 ---

 ### Who am I?

-I am a human person who makes things with computers on the cyberweb.
-I play D&D, Warmachine, Malifaux, Frostgrave, Warhammer Fantasy, X-Wing, MECCG and bunch of other games.
+I am a person who makes things with computers on the internet.
+I play D&D, Warmachine, 40K, Malifaux, Frostgrave, Warhammer Fantasy, X-Wing, MECCG and bunch of other games.

 ### What is this?